At the John S. Phipps Preserve on Alligator Point, we observed a wealth of shorebirds, including many which had recently migrated into the area…

 Once we’re out on the coast, sea oats alternate with bare patches in a way that many shorebird species find favorable for nesting.
 I’ll again refer back to our first snowy plover segment.
 Those bare patches are littered with shells and scraps of dead grass, which camouflage nests on the ground.
 The plovers like the open space directly around the nest, as it lets them see approaching predators.
 And having the tall grass nearby still offers some cover, and a place for chicks to hide once they hatch.

-We covered the nesting season in late spring/ early summer.
+The previous segment covered the nesting season, which is in late spring/ early summer.
 Walking down the beach now, in mid-September, plovers are hiding in the seagrass wrack.
 Birding scopes and zoom lenses (and Bonnie’s sharp eyes) reveal them to us from a safe distance.